KazarinAY/my-money/README.md

 	my-money$ bash run.sh

 		Commands inside the programm:
-show - show list of all operations
+show - shows list of all operations

-add - add a new operation
+add - adds a new operation
 	example: add -200 : 06-04-2015 : description #booze
-del - delete an operation
+del - deletes an operation
 	example: del 8
+change - changes an operation by id
+	example: change 4:12-12-2014 # booze
 exit - to exit